Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 The window will show you a lot of information, including the inputs and outputs for the transaction.
 The important thing here is simply that the output 0, i.e., the first output of this transaction, be the address you selected to hold the authbase for this fungible token—and that you freeze it.

-By doing so, you have assured that the authchain for your new fungible token remains under your control in your wallet (double-check that you have secured your seed phrase!).
+By doing so, you have assured that the authchain for your new fungible token remains under your control in your wallet (double-check that you have secured your seed phrase!) when using Electron Cash.

 As mentioned previously, the authbase is important because whoever controls that also controls the ability to update the metadata for the fungible token you just created.